Energize Scholarship, Effect Change

 The Center for Public Humanities Fellows program is made possible, in part, by the generosity of Dr. Darrel Bigham, a Messiah University alumnus and professor emeritus of history at Southern Indiana University and a member of the Abraham Lincoln Bicentennial Commission.

-Applications for 2022-23 school year due Friday, March 25.
+Applications are always open for the following semester.
 Apply to be a student fellow here!